WhatsApp/erlfmt/README.md

 # erlfmt

 erlfmt is an opinionated Erlang code formatter.
-By automating the process of formatting the code, it frees-up your team to focus on what the code does instead of how it looks like.
+By automating the process of formatting the code, it frees your team up to focus on what the code does instead of how it looks like.

 erlfmt enforces a consistent style by parsing your code and re-printing it with